lijiayong/lijiayong.github.io/_posts/2024-09-27-direction_of_harm.md

 | total | 17,799 | 3,125 | 8,305 | 5,585 | 3,402 |

 # Labeling data Part II
 The 0 toxic data have 144,210 samples (as a reminder, these are the toxic data with 0 'toxicity' rating), it represents samples with no harm labels in theory.
-This data set dwarfs the positive data set, so we have a slight data imbalance problem.
+This data set dwarfs the positive data set, so we have a data imbalance problem.
 However, I still plan to include it in training, analogous to using a white background to make a person stand out in the portrait.
 There is a serious issue with this—the 0 toxic data might not have "harming others" labels, but it contains other harm labels.
-I'd like to filter them out and retain a purely white background.
+I'd like to filter them out to ensure the quality of the baseline data.

-How can I quickly identify those with harm labels in 0 toxic data set?
-I can use the fine-tuned gpt-4o-mini again, but the daily token limit is a problem due to the large amount of data.
+In order to quickly identify those with harm labels in 0 toxic data set, I considered using the fine-tuned gpt-4o-mini again, but Open AI's daily token limit is a problem due to the large amount of input data.
 So I decided to fine-tune a DeBERTa model using the positive data only, and use that fine-tuned model to carry out the filtering.
 For lack of a better word, I refered to this process as [prep training](https://github.com/lijiayong/direction_of_harm/blob/main/notebooks/Harm_DeBERTa_Train.ipynb).
 This filtered out 24% of the 0 toxic data.
 I refer to this filtered data set as the *negative data set*.

 # Training
 I combined the positive and the negative data set and performed a multi-label train/test split.
 I then [fine-tuned](https://github.com/lijiayong/direction_of_harm/blob/main/notebooks/Harm_DeBERTa_Train.ipynb) a DeBERTa model based on the training set and [evaluated](https://github.com/lijiayong/direction_of_harm/blob/main/notebooks/Harm_DeBERTa_Inference.ipynb) on the test set.
 The results are as follows.